finbourne/lusid-sdk-csharp-preview/sdk/docs/ResultsApi.md

             try
             {
-                // Retrieve a page of results all keyed by the provided parameters.
+                // [EXPERIMENTAL] Retrieve a page of results all keyed by the provided parameters.
 The result store is not bi-temporal; a single date  addressed the market effectiveAt.
                 Results result = apiInstance.GetResults(entityScope, entityCode, calculationScope, calculationCode, effectiveAt);
                 Debug.WriteLine(result);
             }